Estate Disputes and Contesting Wills

 - you received less than you were expecting

-If you think you have been left out of a will unfairly, the first step is to discuss your circumstances with an experienced contentious probate solicitor.
-Call the number at the top of this page for a no obligation initial consultation or leave your details using the enquiry form and we’ll call you back.
+If you think you have been left out of a Will unfairly, the first step is to discuss your circumstances with an experienced Contentious Probate Solicitor.
+Call the number at the top of this page for a no obligation initial consultation with a member of our team or leave your details using the enquiry form and we’ll call you back.

 In the first instance, we will always try to solve a dispute through mediation to avoid having to take a case to court.
 This is always the best option if it is achievable, and we are well placed to negotiate for you.
 We will initially correspond with the other party or their solicitors to explore the case and the possibilities for resolution.

-If an agreement can’t be reached, it may be necessary to go to court.
+If an agreement can’t be reached, court action may be necessary.
 All the concerned parties will need to prepare their evidence and any documentation, and it can take up to eighteen months to reach a resolution.
-Fortunately, most cases are settled before trial but this can be quite a drawn-out process - it’s important to instruct a skilled solicitor to try to minimise the time and stress involved.
+Fortunately, most cases are settled before trial but this can be quite a drawn-out process – it’s important to instruct a skilled inheritance dispute solicitor to try to minimise the time and stress involved.

 Reasonable financial provision disputes